Mental Health Training

 Most training providers are training-only companies, wellbeing specialists or large groups who cover the whole of healthcare.
 Onebright is differentiated as we are true experts in mental health.
 We purposefully choose not to dilute our expertise by expanding to other health services, making us niche in the market.

-At Onebright we work with mental health clinicians who are experts in research and corporate mental health.
-The specific expertise of our trainers inspires trust, encourages open dialogue around mental health and effectively upskills an employee’s ability to support issues with mental health in the workplace.
+At Onebright we work with mental health clinicians who are experts in occupational mental health.
+The specific expertise of our trainers inspires trust, encourages open dialogue around mental health and effectively upskills an employer’s ability to support issues with mental health in the workplace.

 Onebright’s training methodology is based on the Kolb Learning Model, which is a goal-directed and behaviour-learning approach.
 It is built on a concept that involves distinct stages of concrete learning, reflective observation and abstract conceptualisation and active experimentation.
 From a training perspective, this means that delegates acquire skills, knowledge, and the ability to apply what is learnt to a range of situations and scenarios.